KatoKode/KatoKode/README.md

 ---

-### Why This Looks Scary (And Why That’s the Point)

-These libraries will **never** be production code.
-Who in their right mind would volunteer to maintain raw x86-64 assembly mixed with C?

-I like the freedom of knowing what the code is doing and being able to make it do exactly that.
-I want to stay close to the metal — to understand the hardware, the OS, the calling conventions, the cache hierarchy, and the gritty details most modern developers never touch.

-Everything in KatoKode is my way of proving I still can.
-It’s not about shipping a product.
-It’s about mastering the complexity, one line of assembly at a time.

-Old-school by choice.
-If that scares you… good.
-That’s the point. 😏

----

 Open to opportunities in **embedded systems**, **firmware**, **kernel development**, **high-performance computing**, or any role valuing assembly and systems expertise.

 Feel free to star ⭐ or fork—thanks for visiting!